 Joint Venture Solicitors

 Business joint ventures and collaborations are common.
-There are many advantages of sharing the cost and risk of a new business and sometimes a JV is appropriate because the parties will bring very different expertise or assets which mean a product or service couldn’t be brought to market without collaboration.
+There are many advantages of sharing the cost and risk of a new business and sometimes a Joint Venture is appropriate because the parties will bring very different expertise or assets which mean a product or service couldn’t be brought to market without collaboration.

 We deal with all types of business joint ventures ranging from start up businesses which are not joint ventures in the usual sense (being 2 established businesses working together) through to property joint ventures, IP joint ventures and highly complex arrangements which may have parties in different legal jurisdictions or involve very technical plans or products.